New and used

 - Every once in a while we make the yard sale circuit in search of good deals but lately we've

-cut back on those.
+cut back shopping this way.
 For some reason we always end up buying lots of other items even

 though the only reason we went was to check for beanies.
 That doesn't mean you can't find good